marylyne-otieno/information-system/README.md

 The School Information System is a web application that allows users to manage student  efficiently.
 It fetches data from an API, enabling searching, viewing, adding, updating, and deleting records in a simple and user-friendly interface.

 Features
-✅ Fetch and display all students, teachers, and courses ✅ Search functionality for students by ID, teacher names, and course codes ✅ View student details dynamically
+✅ Fetch and display all students.
+✅ Search functionality for students by ID and name.
+✅ View student details dynamically
 ✅ Add, update, and delete student records
 ✅ Responsive and user-friendly interface